AnimaRain/ShootAR/docs/contributing.md

 make mistakes.** By keeping commits visible, one can learn from previous mistakes, helps better understanding the intentions of the coder, and it is easier to find the point at which a mistake was made.

+When there are changes in file *ProjectSettings/ProjectSettings.asset*, before committing, make sure that *AndroidKeystoreName* and *AndroidKeyaliasName* are empty; if they are not, open the file in an editor and delete their values.

 #### Push to upstream
 Before uploading anything, read the [license section](/README.md#license).
 Also, if you have intention of uploading anything that has been made by a third party, make sure that you have their permission and that there is no conflicts with